This page will give you an overview of everything that you need to get started with both Tetrate Service Bridge (TSB) installation.

 Operating a multi cluster TSB environment typically involves communicating with

 multiple Kubernetes clusters.
 In the documentation we do not make explicit use

 profiles as they are specific to your environment.
 Make sure that you have

 explicit arguments to select the correct clusters when executing commands with

-For installation using tctl, please proceed to the tctl installation guide.
+For the full on-premise installation procedure, please proceed to the on-premise installation guide.